 By 2025 at least 150,000 people with identified skills can be quickly drawn on to respond to biosecurity outbreaks.
 Citizens will report sightings or release of invasive species to a hotline or to local agencies.
 There is no blacklist of what can’t be imported into New Zealand.
-Rather there is an approved list of what can be in order to protect its environment, flora, fauna, and human health.
+Rather there is an approved list of what can be imported in order to protect its environment, flora, fauna, and human health.
 New Zealand’s goal is to stop pests and diseases at the border, before they invade or infect the country, while getting rid of or managing the impact of those already there.
 It is a role model for biosecurity, biodiversity and citizen science.
 The team will soon be five million strong.

 Prof. Elizabeth Kemf is a journalist, anthropologist, writer, and a member of IUCN’s World Commission on Protected Areas and of Tomoka Poets.
 She currently lives adjacent to the Tomoka State Park and the Tomoka Marsh Aquatic Reserve in Florida after several decades of campaigning with international environmental organizations based in Switzerland.